FlexTaco/project2/README.md

 - [x] Cards have different visual styles such as color based on their category
   - [x] _visual style implemented_

-The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented required features: